-William (Bill) Richards, Jr. is an Associate Attorney in the San Diego office of Gordon & Rees, and a member of the Employment Law practice group.
-His practice focuses primarily on employment litigation, which largely encompasses defending employers in all stages of litigation regarding a variety of claims, including wrongful termination, discrimination, harassment, retaliation, whistleblower protection, misclassification, wage and hour laws, unfair business practices, breach of contract, and other employment-related matters.
+William (Bill) Richards, Jr. is Senior Counsel in the San Diego office of Gordon & Rees, and a member of the Employment Law practice group.
+His practice focuses primarily on employment litigation, which largely encompasses defending employers in all stages of litigation regarding a variety of claims, including, for example, wrongful termination, discrimination, harassment, retaliation, wage and hour violations, unfair business practices, breach of contract, and other employment-related matters.
 Mr. Richards has successfully represented clients in state and federal court, binding arbitration, and administrative proceedings (i.e., Labor Commissioner), with experience handling individual cases, complex class actions, and representative actions, including under California’s Private Attorneys General Act (PAGA).
-He has argued before U.S. District Courts for the Southern, Central, and Northern Districts of California, Eastern District of New York, and District of Massachusetts, as well as the Judicial Panel on Multidistrict Litigation, Washington Court of Appeal (Commissioner), and several California Superior Courts (i.e., San Diego, Los Angeles, San Francisco, Santa Barbara, San Bernardino, Monterey, etc.).
+He has argued before U.S. District Courts for the Southern, Central, and Northern Districts of California, Eastern District of New York, and District of Massachusetts, as well as the Judicial Panel on Multidistrict Litigation, Washington Court of Appeal (Commissioner), and numerous California Superior Courts (i.e., San Diego, Los Angeles, San Francisco, Santa Barbara, San Bernardino, Monterey, etc.).

-In addition to ample experience managing heavy litigation caseloads, Mr. Richards also provides counseling and transactional services for employers on a wide array of personnel matters, such as employment contracts, employee handbooks, company policies and procedures, arbitration agreements, severance packages, terminations, wage and hour regulations, employee exemptions, worker classifications, human resources management, disability, leaves of absence, and more.
-He also previously served as the Employment and Labor Law Compliance Officer for a San Diego employment/consumer protection class action law firm, where he was responsible for ensuring firm-wide compliance with all federal, state, and local employment/labor law regulations.
+Mr. Richards also provides counseling and transactional services for employers on a wide array of employment and personnel matters, such as employment contracts, employee handbooks, company policies and procedures, arbitration agreements, severance agreements, terminations, wage and hour regulations, employee classification and exemptions, disabilities, leaves of absence, and more.
+He also previously served as the Employment and Labor Law Compliance Officer for a medium-sized San Diego class action law firm, where he was responsible for ensuring firm-wide compliance with all federal, state, and local employment/labor law regulations.